mamanambiya/federated-gwas-workshop-2025/DOCKER_CI_SUMMARY.md

 4. **Verify image** on DockerHub
 5. **Test pulling image**: `docker pull mamana/gwas-tools:latest`

-Your GWAS tools container is now production-ready with automated builds, security scanning, and multi-platform support!
+Your Docker image is now ready for automated builds and distribution!